bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% endhighlight %}

 See the difference?
 Notice the `^friend` versus `friend` and `^enemy` versus `enemy`.
 The hat `^` says "use the last pinned value of this variable."
 Without the `^` the variable `friend` was't used as a guarding, declarative pattern match, it was used as a short-lived shadow variable that held whatever was passed in.
 That first clause would always match, and as soon as the case statement fell out of scope the evidence that for a tiny moment `friend` was `==` to `Voldemort`.
 That is subtle.
 That is dark magic.
 It is easy (especially for Erlangers who expect a match) to miss it.
-This will cause disasters.
-The upside is hard to see.
+This will cause disasters, and the upside of the current behavious is hard to see.

 ###Conclusion
 Shadowing is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
 Shadowing is harmful in another way; it creates a pitfall and adds a diligence requirement (always a bad thing) when using pattern matching.
-This an ugly wart on a  beautiful language.
+This is an ugly wart on a  beautiful language.